triple-xl-paladin/The-Codex-Ledger/README.md

    flutter run
    ```

 > Note: No official data is included.
-You can load or create your own custom content through JSON files.
+You can load or create your own custom content through JSON and Markdown files.
 > Templates have been included

 ---